 The Company, as part of the Bolsas y Mercados Españoles Group, develops its model for innovation and technological improvement based on the design and the development of in-house applications.
-In 2019, the Company incurred expenses for developments of the currency futures platform until it became operational in June 2019 and during 2020, for the development of the perpetual stock futures platform.
+In 2021, the Company incurred expenses for the development of the perpetual stock futures platform which would become operational in 2022, and for the technological architecture change project on which further developments will be carried out.